kevinros/ParaMapV2/README.md

 By Github...

-Just clone the repository and run an application configured to
+Just clone the repository and run the command "mvn exec:java".
+Additionally, the class path for main can be manually set in config. as:

 "-src/main/java/frontend/ParaMapsApplication.java"